Volunteer with usTurn your magic ON

 IS THERE A MINIMUM REQUIRED STAY?

 Yes.
-Because of the nature of this project, we ask that you commit to at least two weeks from an induction day ie Wednesday or Saturday.
+Because of the nature of our projects, we ask that you commit to at least two weeks.

 IS THERE A MINIMUM AGE REQUIREMENT FOR VOLUNTEERING?